Confederate History Month: State declarations

 Only Mississippi has officially declared April Confederate Heritage Month in 2022, 2023, and 2024.

-In 2022, four states: Alabama and Mississippi (April 25), North Carolina and South Carolina (May 10) still celebrate Confederate Memorial Day.
+In 2022, four states: Alabama and Mississippi (April 25), North Carolina and South Carolina (May 10) celebrated Confederate Memorial Day.

 Controversy

 The Confederacy lost the Civil War, which occurred when the Southern states seceded from the United States in order to defend the institution of slavery, which fueled the mainly agricultural economies of those states.
 Confederate History Month and Confederate Memorial Day are thus highly controversial as they are linked to a war, secession, and anti-Black racism.

 When Virginia Governor Bob McDonnell issued a proclamation resurrecting Confederate History Month in 2010, controversy arose due to the proclamation's omission of slavery.
 McDonnell later announced, "The proclamation issued by this Office designating April as Confederate History Month contained a major omission.
 The failure to include any reference to slavery was a mistake, and for that I apologize to any fellow Virginian who has been offended or disappointed.
 The abomination of slavery divided our nation, deprived people of their God-given inalienable rights, and led to the Civil War.
 Slavery was an evil, vicious and inhumane practice which degraded human beings to property, and it has left a stain on the soul of this state and nation."
 McDonnell has indicated that he will not issue a proclamation in future years.
 In 2007, the Virginia General Assembly approved a formal statement of "profound regret" for the Commonwealth's history of slavery.

 On April 11, 2010, Mississippi Governor Haley Barbour defended McDonnell on CNN's State of the Union, calling the controversy raised by McDonnell's proclamation "just a nit".
 "It's trying to make a big deal out of something that doesn't matter for diddly," Barbour said.

 Unlike the Virginia proclamation, the 2010 Alabama proclamation noted, "our recognition of Confederate history also recognizes that slavery was one of the causes of the war, an issue in the war, was ended by the war and slavery is hereby condemned."